lando/lando/docs/config/proxy.md

 ### Routing to a different port

 You can suffix the domain with `:PORT` to change the default `port` from `80` to `PORT`.
 Note that this is the port that your service exposes from within Lando and not an external port.
-In the below example this means that `appserver` exposes port `8888` and we want `myapp.lndo.site` to route our request into Lando at `appserver:8888`.
+In the below example, this means that `appserver` exposes port `8888` and we want `myapp.lndo.site` to route our request into Lando at `appserver:8888`.

 ```yaml
 proxy: